Bacon-wrapped meatloaf is amazing. The bacon imparts a wonderful smoky flavor and keeps the meat from drying out.

 Indeed – bacon makes everything better, and meatloaf is no exception.
 And how about these super cute bacon wrapped mini meatloaves?
 Tasty and adorable!

-Wrapping the meatloaf in bacon keeps the meatloaf from drying out, which is definitely a bonus, especially if you’re low carb and/or paleo and you don’t use milk-soaked bread in the meatloaf.
+The bacon keeps the meat from drying out, which is definitely a bonus, especially if you’re low carb and/or paleo and you don’t use milk-soaked bread in the mixture.

 There ARE ways to keep low carb meatloaf juicy – check out this meatloaf recipe.
-But for sure, The bacon wrap does a really good job of keeping the bacon wrapped meatloaf nice and juicy.
+But for sure, The bacon does a really good job of keeping this dish nice and juicy.

 The ingredients needed for this recipe